I am a Principal Lecturer and the Director for Sociology.

 Whilst my main research area lies in the Sociology of Health and Illness, I contribute to a wide range of modules, reflecting a broad based expertise in Sociology, Social Theory and Social Research Methods.
-As such, I am centrally involved in the delivery of our Level 4 modules and core modules at Levels 5 and 6.
+As such, I am centrally involved in the delivery of our Level 4 modules.
 In addition, I offer specialist modules in the Sociology of Health, Sociology of Mental Health, Theory and Methods.
-I have recently validated a volunteering module (Citizenship and Community) and am developing modules in the Sociology of Education and Family Life.

 In 2011, my team and I were awarded the BSA/C-Sap National Award for Excellence in Teaching Sociology.

 My research in complementary and alternative medicine has resulted in conference presentations at many national and international conferences.
 During the House of Lords review of CAM, I contributed to working group discussions and I have acted as an Advisor to the Open University on a Wellcome Foundation research project and for their undergraduate degree.

 My recent work within the Sociology of Teaching and Learning within Higher Education has also been widely disseminated at conferences and our Programme hosted a Higher Education Academy Seminar.

 I have extensive experience of External Examining, PhD examination and I have acted as an External Assessor for validation work at other Universities.